 Unlike the live action remake, Horace & Jasper aren’t exaggerated incompetent henchmen like Harry & Marv from “Home Alone.”
 Speaking of Home Alone, the John Hughes wrote the script from the remake which explains why Horace & Jasper became complete morons.
 Ugh!
 I hate incompetent bad guys lacking common sense, because they had one job and he/she screws it up big time.

 The Chase Scene in The Climax is arguably my favorite part.
-You can tell Cruella looses her mind as she wants to accomplish her goal.
+You can tell Cruella loses her mind as she wants to accomplish her goal.
 She looks scary for a frail chain-smoking over-the-top woman.

 Bad: I know it’s a cartoon targeted for kids, but The Ending seems unrealistic for 99 puppies are adopted living in one house.
 If this were real life, this would never work feeding and taking care of a ridiculous number of puppies.